lcwhite29/lcwhite29.github.io/README.md

 # [Diabetes Classifier - Classification with deep learning](https://github.com/lcwhite29/Project-Classification)

-- This project is designed to try and classify who has diabetes and who does not given some biological data about patients.
+- This project is designed to classify which patients have diabetes, given some biological data about the patients.
 - The dataset used in the project comes from [Kaggle](https://www.kaggle.com/datasets/ashishkumarjayswal/diabetes-dataset?resource=download).
 - This project included data exploration and visualisation using several Python libraries such as Seaborn, Matplotlib, Pandas and NumPy.
 - Image of the headmap of correlations below.

 ![](Images/Picture_6.png)

-- Using sklearn I created a logistic regression model which I tested using a train test split.
-The logistic regression model has an accuracy of **0.79** which is reasonably good given only 8 columns of biological data within the dataset.
+- Using sklearn, I created a logistic regression model that I then tested using a train test split.
+The logistic regression model has an accuracy of **0.79**.
+A reasonable degree of accuracy given there are only eight columns of biological data within the dataset.
 - Image of the confusion matrix.

 ![](Images/Picture_7.png)

-- After looking at the logistic regression model, I then tried to find an improved model using deep learning.
+- After looking at the logistic regression model, I tried to find an improved model using deep learning.
-- Using TensorFlow and Keras I was able to make a classification model.
+- Using TensorFlow and Keras, I developed a classification model.
 - Image of the loss and val_loss plot.

 ![](Images/Picture_8.png)

-- This new model ends up having the same accuracy of **0.79**.
+- This new model has the same accuracy of **0.79**.
 However, it might be a better model to use in some medical contexts as it is more likely to predict that people have diabetes.
-Therefore, it could be used as an initial warning for diabetes in patients.
+Therefore, it may be better than the logistic regression model as an initial warning for diabetes in patients.
 - Image of the confusion matrix.

 ![](Images/Picture_9.png)

-- If I could spend more time on this project I would try to optimise the model some more.
-Additionally, I would hope that some different data could be collected that has a correlation with diabetes.
-As this new data along with more patient data would help to refine the model.
+- If I could spend more time on this project, I would try to optimise the model more.
+I would also collect additional patient data as this could help to refine the model.

 # [What does Naive Bayes know about (Bumble) dating reviews? - NLP](https://github.com/lcwhite29/Project-NLP)